 ~ Condition ~

-The blue & gild section remains fine though as it is the grip.
+The blue & gild section remains quite visible all the way though.

 The scabbard is word, as seen in the pictures.